Mouse/rat lines to study sex differences

 Following my PhD, I undertook postdoctoral training, funded by a fellowship from Brain Canada and Kids Brain Health Network, at the Hospital for Sick Children and the Mouse Imaging Centre in Toronto.
 During this period, I worked on projects exploring the potential of pharmacological and lifestyle interventions to promote brain repair in children with brain tumours.
 I also worked with preclinical rodent models of radiation and hypoxia-ischaemia induced brain injury.

-In addition to my preclinical work, I also have a strong interest in using big data in clinical neuroscience.
+In addition to my preclinical work, I have a strong interest in using big data in clinical neuroscience.
 I am PI on a UK BioBank project investigating the impact of metformin treatment on brain structure and function.
 More information about the project can be found here.
+In collaboration with Novo Nordisk, we have recently also begun examining the impact of obesity, a major risk factor for stroke, on the brain.

 D.PHIL STUDENTS

-Myrto Lavda (DPhil in Clinical Neurosciences, University of Oxford)
+Myrto Lavda (DPhil in Clinical Neurosciences, University of Oxford, Co-supervisors: Yvonne Couch and Heidi Johansen-Berg)

-Tien Ho (DPhil in Clinical Neurosciences, October 2024 Entry, University of Oxford)
+Tien Ho (DPhil in Clinical Neurosciences, University of Oxford, Co-supervisors: Rogier Mars and Daniel Anthony)

 M.SC./FHS STUDENTS

-Tien Ho (MSc in Clin. and Therapeutic Neurosci.
-University of Oxford)
+Tran Quan (MSc in Clinical and Therapeutic Neuroscience, University of Oxford)

 D.PHIL PROJECTS / RESEARCH PLACEMENTS